 Hollywood Florida Work Injury Lawyer

 The United States workforce includes more than 105 million people.
-Every year, more than six million of these workers get injured and 6,023 more lose their lives on the job, according to the National Safety Council.
-The estimated cost is in the billions of dollars.
+Every year, more than six million of these workers get injured, and 6,023 more lose their lives on the job, according to the National Safety Council.
+The estimated cost is billions of dollars.

-Workers in the agriculture, farming and fishing industries had the highest incidence rate, with 7.4 injuries and illnesses reported per 100 workers.
-The industries with the lowest incidence rate was finance, insurance and real estate.
+Workers in the agriculture, farming, and fishing industries had the highest incidence rate, with 4.2 injuries and illnesses reported per 100 workers.
+The industries with the lowest incidence rate were finance, insurance, and real estate, with 0.3 cases per 100 workers.

 Employers are required to provide a reasonably safe workplace.
 This includes safe equipment, proper training, posting of warnings, and compliance with safety regulations.
 Rosen & Ohr, P.A. has observed patterns in accidents at work, and we understand how to document injuries and workplace accidents.